-The Customer Marketplace function manages the physical network of Stores and business centers, including the ongoing modernization of the Store network and the development of Concept Stores in key locations with high foot traffic.
-As at June 30, 2018, it operated approximately 160 Stores and business centers located primarily in Queensland, New South Wales, Victoria, Western Australia and South Australia.
+In fiscal year 2019, the Customer Marketplace function managed the physical network of Stores and Business Centers, including the ongoing modernization of the Store network and the development of Concept Stores in key locations with high foot traffic.
+As at June 30, 2019, it operated approximately 146 Stores and Business Centers located primarily in Queensland, New South Wales, Victoria, Western Australia and South Australia.
 The premises are subject to regular maintenance and upgrading and are considered suitable and adequate for the Bank's current and foreseeable future requirements.